RebeccaRunxinWang/Data-Structures/readme.txt

-I did Implement Dijkstra's algorithm, Integrate Dijkstra and the GUI and Maze with graphs and breadth-first search.
+I implemented Dijkstra's algorithm, integrated Dijkstra and the GUI and Maze with graphs and breadth-first search.

 1. Implement Dijkstra's algorithm
 I implemented the Dijkstra's algorithm in Dijkstra.java.
 It should be tested using TestDijkstra.java, which has tested the implementation by calling printDistance(), printPath(node) and printAllPath() methods.